yurishkuro/opentracing-tutorial/go/lesson01/README.md

 span.LogKV("event", "println")
 ```

-The log statements might look a bit strange if you have not previosuly worked with a structured logging API.
+The log statements might look a bit strange if you have not previously worked with a structured logging API.
 Rather than formatting a log message into a single string that is easy for humans to read, structured
 logging APIs encourage you to separate bits and pieces of that message into key-value pairs that can be
 automatically processed by log aggregation systems.
 The idea comes from the realization that today most